lokeshllkumar/pswd-cli/README.md

 ### Adding a Password

-To add a new password record, use the `add` command:
+To add a new password record, use the `add` command.
 ```bash
 ./pswd-cli add --service "serviceName" --username "yourUsername" --password "yourPassword"
 ```